Back to All Events

 • Using Earth Observation Data to Map and Predict Malaria Risk in West Pokot County, Kenya (Rev. Kigen Kipchirchir Benard, National Council for Population and Development, Kenya)

-• Data-driven Forecasting for Malaria Early Warning Systems in Africa (Sara Khalid, University of Oxford, UK)
+• Data-Driven Forecasting for Malaria Early Warning Systems in Africa (Usman Nazir, University of Oxford, UK)

 • Next-Generation Larval Source Management Using High-Resolution Remote Sensing for Malaria Control (Xiao Huang, Emory University, USA)